 /obie command in Slack, typing in a few keywords in a DM to Obie in Slack or using the search box in the Obie browser extension.

 Obie’s Slack integration allows for capture, search and sharing of FAQs directly from within Slack.
 This is the most robust Slack integration of the alternatives listed in this article.
-Much like Halp’s AI-powered suggestions, Obie also actively listens for questions within channels (where he is invited) to suggest relevant FAQ results to accelerate self-serve support.
+Much like Halp’s AI-powered suggestions, Obie also uses AI to actively “listen” for questions within channels (where he is invited) to suggest relevant FAQ results to accelerate self-serve support.
 Obie also incorporates a ticketing option for unresolved AI-powered suggestions or searches directly from Slack to Jira Software or Jira Service Desk.

 For those seeking enhancement to their existing knowledge base (whether that is in Confluence, Google Drive, Dropbox, Box or elsewhere) with a dedicated FAQ format for snippets and commonly reused text with a robust Slack integration, Obie offers a comprehensive solution.
 Obie’s main drawback is the limitation on styling content or adding imagery to the FAQ format.